How is my housing assignment determined and who will be my roommate(s)?

 Yes.
 All bicycles must be registered with Notre Dame Security Police and display the tag visibly on the bike.
 Registration is free and can be completed in person with your bicycle at Hammes Mowbray Hall, or at one of several registration events held throughout the year.

 As a Notre Dame student, you have the opportunity to purchase season tickets.
 Parents of current students will have the opportunity to participate in the parent game ticket lottery.
-The Athletic Ticket Office will send you information about obtaining tickets in early summer.
+The Athletics Ticket Office will send you information about obtaining tickets in early summer.